 9 Reasons why computer-based IELTS Test is a better choice

-I don’t know if you’ve heard — not many people have — but you can now take the IELTS on a computer.
-For the time being it’s only being offered in this format in Melbourne and Adelaide in Australia, but pretty soon the computer-based IELTS will take over the world.
+II’m sure you know by now that you can now take the IELTS on a computer.
+Pretty soon the computer-based IELTS will take over the world.
 This is a great test… and this is coming from a guy who REALLY doesn’t enjoy the paper-based version of the test.